Chris Richmond (entrepreneur): Career

 In 2021, after 6 years of year over year growth with Richmond as CEO, Proper Media was sold to Sovrn Holdings.
 The terms of the acquisition were not disclosed.

 In 2022, Richmond took over as CEO of Snopes after completing the transaction with Schoentrup to buy out the other shareholders.

+In 2023, Richmond and Schoentrup sold Salon.com for an undisclosed sum.
+Salon was nearing bankruptcy two decades on, when they bought it, in 2019, for $5 million.
+Nobody was laid off from the newsroom under Richmond and Schoentrup’s tenure.

 Cybersquatting case

 Richmond started out at ShareTV.org and was completely unable to obtain the commercial equivalent, ShareTV.com, from a cybersquatter.
 In 2013, Richmond won a lawsuit for ShareTV.com against the cybersquatter, despite the fact that they owned the domain seven years before ShareTV began its trademark.